UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 ##### options

 An optional list of layout options that specify extra layouting properties.
 Any values passed in here will override settings defined by the style.

+## UnityContrib.UnityEngine.MassTreePlacement

+Values for placing random trees.

+### Members

+#### count

+The number of trees to place.

+#### minWorldY

+The lowest point to position a tree.

+#### maxWorldY

+The highest point to position a tree.

+#### minSlope

+The minimum allowed slope of the ground to position a tree.

+#### maxSlope

+The maximum allowed slope of the ground to position a tree.

+#### minWidthScale

+The minimum value to scale the width of a tree.

+#### maxWidthScale

+The maximum value to scale the width of a tree.

+#### minHeightScale

+The minimum value to scale the height of a tree.

+#### maxHeightScale

+The maximum value to scale the height of a tree.

+#### maxTime

+The maximum number of seconds for the placement process to take.
+The process is aborted if it takes any longer.

 ## UnityContrib.UnityEngine.Measure